hl7dk/kl-gateway/input/pagecontent/StructureDefinition-klgateway-care-citizen-intro.md

 The managing organization is given by its SOR code.
 For most municipalities this will be the code for then municipality, but if a municipality delivers services covered by FSIII in different departments using different record systems (thus having mulitple custodians) the SOR codes of the department that acts as custodian is used.

+It is mandatory to report whether the citizen is deceased or not in `Patient.deceased`.
+If the citizen is deceased, all planned interventions in the delivery report must have an end date (`Patient.period.end`) populated.
+Furthermore, the `Patient.active` attribute indicates whether the citizen's record/journal is active, it is used for error reporting purposes.
+Please look into [FejlrettelseNotatKLGateway.pdf](./FejlrettelseNotatKLGateway.pdf) for further information about error reporting.

 ### Conversions between Danish information model and FHIR-profile